Admissions Office

 3. Send a copy of an unexpired passport, and

-4. Send official school transcript/records.
+4. Send official school transcripts/records.

 1. Students must show evidence of high school completion or the equivalent.